-- Two professional guides to look after your every need and bring the area to life - Six nights' accommodation, 3 nights each in Portland and Dunkeld - Five fully-guided hikes - Fabulous dinners every evening with excellent local and award-winning wines - Final evening in one of Victoria's best restaurants: Wickens at The Royal Mail in Dunkeld. - Exceptional picnic lunches and snacks en route - A private tour of the UNESCO World Heritage site, Budj Bim, with a First Nations guide - Support vehicle - Free transfers to and from Ballarat - Comprehensive pre-trip information Itinerary DAY 1 You have the option to self-drive to Portland or meet the tour in Ballarat.
-We meet at Hotel QUEST Ballarat Station, 11 Nolan Street, Ballarat at 8.30am.
+You have the option to self-drive to Portland or meet the tour in Ballarat at 9.00am.
+We meet at Hotel QUEST Ballarat Station, 11 Nolan Street, Ballarat at 09.30 am.
 There is a good train service from Melbourne or you could self-drive and enjoy a few days exploring this wonderful gold-rush town before or after the tour.
 The Quest Ballarat Station hotel has a multi-storey car park adjacent to it.
 If you are driving to the start of the tour you can leave your car here.
 Quest Ballarat Station is a 300 metre walk from the train station.
 The journey to Portland is approximately 3 hours.
-For guests driving to Portland we will meet you at our accommodation - ready to depart for our hike - at 12.30pm.
+For guests driving to Portland we will meet you at our accommodation at 12.30pm.

 From our guesthouse, a short drive takes us to Mount Richmond, known as Benwerrin or "Long Hill" in the Gundidjmara language.
 After lunch in a lovely shady picnic spot we enjoy a short walk in the National Park, exploring the coastal forest which sits at the top of this extinct volcano.
 Grass trees flourish in the volcanic soil and our hike affords far-reaching views over lush farmland all the way to Discovery Bay.
 After our hike we return to Portland and check-in to our accommodation.
 The delightful and welcoming Victoria House guesthouse is close to the town centre.
 European settlement history for the Colony of Victoria began on the shores of Portland Bay with the arrival of Edward Henty in 1834.
 The city is often referred to as "the birthplace of Victoria".
 During our stay there is time to take a walk to discover many of the heritage registered buildings, visit the charming museum and stroll through the Botanical Gardens.
 After a welcome drink we head out to a local restaurant for dinner.
+(8km)

-(4km) DAY 2 Our hike starts from just outside Portland.
+Our hike starts from just outside Portland.
 We leave the bustling port behind and follow the first section of Great South West Walk as it heads west, hugging the rugged coastline with stunning views from the cliffs.
 In the distance we can see the lighthouse marking our destination.
 The trail meanders along the clifftops, passing through a magical stand of trees aptly named the Enchanted Forest.
 We duck inland to a sheltered picnic spot amongst the trees and in the afternoon the hike continues along the wild west coast of the promontory and leads to Cape Nelson Lighthouse - a welcome beacon to sailors since the late 19th century and the end of our hike today.
 (12.5km + 5km).
 A short drive takes us back to Portland where there is time to relax before dinner in a local restaurant.
-DAY 3

 Our hike today again follows the long-distance trail of the South West Coast Walk.
 We start overlooking Discovery Bay, looking out at the Blowholes, before passing by the fascinating sandstone rock formations of the petrified forest.
 Our trail hugs the cliffs, with stunning views of the water below.
 We often see kangaroos and echidnas on the track and maybe a whale out to sea.
-We have our picnic lunch overlooking the ocean, and can often see the seal colony of over 600 Australian Fur Seals who lounge on the rocks and frolic in the bay throughout the year.
+After a picnic lunch overlooking the ocean we enjoy a short boat trip out to the seal colony.
+The colony consists of over 600 Australian Fur Seals who lounge on the rocks and frolic in the bay throughout the year.
 Our trail then descends to exquisite Bridgewater Bay, a tiny settlement overlooking a lovely white-sand beach.
 We stop in at the local café for a drink before the short drive back to Portland for our final evening there.
+(9.5km)

-(9.5km) DAY 4 foods prepared by the Budj Bim rangers.
+foods prepared by the Budj Bim rangers.